astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/introduction/whatisswe.md

-# What is Computer Science?
+# What is computer science?

 Computer science, as I learned it in my CS1 course, is "the study of algorithms."